 Follow them on social media:

-Palmetto Equine VS are located in Townville, SC.
+Palmetto Equine Veterinary Services are located in Townville, SC.
 Dr. Alexandra Tracey is the practice owner and board-certified surgeon who specializes in equine surgery and sports medicine.
 Palmetto Equine VS offers digital radiographs, ultrasound, and endoscopy services in addition to comprehensive lameness workups and emergency service of all types.
 Dr. Bottger specializes in reproductive services including AI and embryo transfer.